luk036/luk036.github.io/flows/byoos.md

 - Brin Your Own Operating System at work.
 - Keep your laptops at home/office.
 - Work with the OS you are familiar with:
-    - Lubuntu, Kubuntu, Phoenix OS, macOS, GitPod, etc.
+    - Lubuntu, Kubuntu, Android, MacOS, ChromeOS, GitPod, etc.
 - Keep Personal Data:
     - Passwords, bookmarks, browsing history
 - Office/School provides the basic hardware and internet connection.